AjayMaan13/fragments/README.md

 - **Zero-downtime rolling deployments** — pushing a git tag triggers an automated pipeline that builds, tests, and deploys a new ECS task revision while the old one keeps serving traffic until the new one is healthy
 - **Environment-driven configuration** — the identical codebase runs against an in-memory store locally and real AWS infrastructure in production, switched purely by which environment variables are present, with zero conditional deploy-target code
 - **Content-negotiated conversions** — a single stored fragment can be requested back in any compatible format via a URL extension (e.g. `.html`, `.yaml`, `.jpg`), computed on-the-fly rather than stored redundantly
+- **Custom domain over TLS** — served at a Seneca `mystudentproject.ca` subdomain via a Let's Encrypt certificate in ACM, an ALB HTTPS listener, and an automatic HTTP→HTTPS 301 redirect

 ## API overview